 In a three- or four-cluster topology, Process Portal requires a routing server.
-Although you could use one of many different products, three possibilities are described in the Information Center.
+Although you could use one of many different products, three possibilities are described in the product documentation.

 The reason why you need a routing server for three and four cluster configurations is because Process Portal uses web components that are distributed across two clusters.
 If you do not configure a suitable server to redirect requests to the appropriate clusters, the same origin policy for the web browser prevents Process Portal from working correctly.

 In a three-cluster configuration, Process Portal relies on applications on both the application deployment target cluster and the support cluster.
 In a four-cluster configuration, Process Portal relies on applications on both the application deployment target cluster and the web cluster.

 The reason that the product documentation links to topics that describe how to configure a routing server for Business Space is because Process Portal uses the Business Space framework.

 You can use any type of routing server, for example, an existing proxy server, any other web server, reverse proxy server, HTTP server, load balancer, or network layer IP sprayer.

 Whichever product you decide to use, refer to the appropriate product documentation for more details about configuring it.

 Refer to the Business Space topics linked to in the product documentation "Configuring Process Portal" topic for a list of Business Process Manager applications that, depending on your configuration, might need request mapping enabled.

 For information about customizing the Process Server or Process Center cluster to work with a web server, see the product documentation "Customizing the PS or PC cluster for a web server" topic.